The Flow of French

 The rounded vowel /ø/ also sounds similar to the unrounded vowel /ə/ to untrained ears, so I made another track comparing the the two.
 To give you a practical example of the difference, I end the track saying the words "I can" in french.

-/ə/ vowel, and the word for "can" uses the /ø/ vowel.
+The word for "I" uses the /ə/ vowel, and the word for "can" uses the /ø/ vowel.
 Try to listen for the distinction and mimic.

 It will take a little practice for your ears and mouth to adjust to the French rounded vowels, so do not be frustrated if you are not able to do it on your first try.